aliceliveprojects/WildLoggingDBParent/Authentication.md

 1. In your Auth0 account, click on the API again, to check out the detail:
 2. ![auth0_create_api_4](./documentation/resources/auth0_create_api_4.png)
-3. in addition to the 'settings' tab, you'll find the 'scopes' tab.
+3. In addition to the '**settings**' tab, you'll find the **'scopes**' tab.
 Click on it.
 4. ![auth0_create_api_5](./documentation/resources/auth0_create_api_5.png)
-5. now add a scope entry called `admin`, and give it a description
+5. Now add a scope entry called `admin`, and give it a description
-6. you can see that it's no more than a tag, associated with this wildloggingadmin API.
+6. You can see that it's no more than a tag, associated with this wildloggingadmin API.
 7. Auth0 has the apbility let you assoicate these scopes with users in the database, so you can give them extra privileges on your API.
 8. For now, we're just using the one scope.